LemmaAlliance/tuxer-ui/README.md

 ![30%](https://geps.dev/progress/30)

 Progress has slowed, I am currently writing the script to open the window.
 I have written code to connect to X11, send & recieve handshakes.
-I am yet to verify the handshake, but no errors are thrown.
+I am yet to verify the handshake, but no errors are thrown. <br />
+✔️ | Opened socket<br />
+✔️ | Sent handshake - Needs verifying<br />
+✔️ | Recieved handshake - Needs verifying<br />
+⭕ | Call create window<br />
+⭕ | Get root window ID<br />
+⭕ | Turn this from a project to a package<br />

 ## Contributing
 If you want to contribute to this project (or make your own version), first familiarise yourself with the license on "LICENSE", then fork the repo and setup your development enviroment.